 AMWS is monitoring for Cryptosporidium, a microbial parasite that may be commonly found in surface water.
 Cryptosporidium may come from animal and human feces in the watershed.
 The results of our monitoring indicated the absence of Cryptosporidium in the raw water and/or treated water.
-The testing methods used cannot determine if the organisms are alive and capable of causing cryptosporidiosis, an abdominal infection with nausea, diarrhea and abdominal cramps that may occur after ingestion of contaminated water.
+The testing methods used cannot determine if the organisms are alive and capable of causing cryptosporidiosis.
+An abdominal infection with nausea, diarrhea and abdominal cramps may occur after ingestion of contaminated water.

-2023 Estimated Water Loss
+2024 Estimated Water Loss

-In the water loss audit submitted to the Texas Water Development Board (TWDB) for the time period of January through December 2023, the system lost an estimated 2.9 billion gallons of water, or approximately 17.7%.
+In the water loss audit submitted to the Texas Water Development Board (TWDB) for the time period of January through December 2024, the system lost an estimated 316,020,658 million gallons of water, or approximately 1.7%.